aws-samples/ec2-spot-interrupter-cli/README.md

 ## Install (macOS, Linux)

-* Clone this repository.
+* Use your favorite terminal, clone this repository.
-* Use your favorite terminal, change current directory to the downloaded repository folder.
+* Change current directory to the downloaded repository folder.
 * Run the install script:

 ```bash